hifiberry/hifiberry-dsp/doc/restapi.md

 4. **Automatic Loading**: Bypass states are preserved and restored during DSP profile changes
 5. **Address Resolution**: Both direct memory addresses and metadata keys are supported
 6. **Error Handling**: Invalid addresses or missing filters return appropriate error responses
+7. **Filter Bank Operations**: Operate on all filters sharing the same base address
+8. **Partial Failures**: For bank operations, individual filter failures are reported in the response
+9. **Smart Toggle Logic**: Bank toggle considers the state of all filters to determine the new state
+10. **Performance**: Bank operations are atomic and efficient for managing multiple related filters

 ### Register Access API